 Who is currently eligible for lung cancer screenings?
 The U.S. Preventative Services Task Force recommends yearly lung cancer screenings with low-dose CT scans for people who have a history of heavy smoking and currently smoke, or have quit within the past 15 years, and are between 55 and 80 years old.

 Call your doctor to see if you are eligible.
 To read more about who should be screened for lung cancer CLICK HERE.

-Lung cancer is not only found in those eligible for screening – anyone with lungs can get lung cancer.
-Radon is the second leading cause, but there are many other factors that can play a role in your overall lung health and your risk of developing the disease.
-Speak with your doctor if you have any questions or concerns about your health.
-Do not ever delay in seeking medical attention, early intervention can make all the difference in your outcome.
+If I am not a smoker am I also at risk for getting lung cancer?
+Radon is the second leading cause of lung cancer among nonsmokers and there are varying factors that can play a role in your overall lung health and risk of developing the disease.
+Anyone with lungs can get lung cancer.
+Click below to understand more about radon levels in your area, early symptoms of lung cancer, and other risk factors.
+Do not ever delay in seeking medical attention, early intervention can make all the difference in your overall survival.

 We believe in tomorrow!
 Support our campaign today

 Your gift today can help to change a life.

 Real People.
 Real Stories.
 Our Breath of Hope.